What is True RMS Measurement? RMS Vs True RMS

 true rms formula

-The more the number of samples, the more accuracy in measurement.
+The more the number of samples, the more accurate the measurement.
 The meter takes into account the current spikes, noise, and distortion, therefore it gives the correct measurement.

 perfect sinusoidal and distorted wave form for true RMS measurement